All it takes is a dollar and a dream.

 The FDIC is an independent agency of the federal government.
 It was created in 1934 in response to the thousands of bank failures that occurred in the 1920s and early 1930s.
 Since the start of FDIC insurance on January 1, 1934, depositors have not lost a penny of insured funds as a result of a bank failure.

-What does this mean to you and your Yotta Savings account?
+What does this mean to you and your Yotta Savings bank account?
 It means that your cash is fully guaranteed by the U.S government for up to $250,000.

 Your personal and financial information is protected by bank-grade encryption and authentication.